PeopleForBikes/PeopleForBikes.github.io/content/standards.md

 ### Versioning

-- Assets and should be versioned when applicable.
-For instance, it is common to go through several iterations for a `template`.
-In this case we follow the [calver] specification with the `vYY.Minor` scheme, where:
+- Assets should alway be versioned, following the [calver] specification with the `[v]YY.0M[.Minor]` scheme, where:

-  - The letter "v" (for "version") precedes the scheme
+  - The letter "v" (for "version") precedes the scheme (optional).
   - `YY` represents the year with 2 digits (e.g.: 22 for 2022)
-  - `Minor` represents the iteration number starting at one (1), without zero-padding (e.g: 1, 2, 10, etc.)
+  - `0M` represents the zero-padded month of the year (e.g.: 01, 02, 11, 12)

-  - Examples:
+  - `Minor` represents the iteration number starting at one (1), without zero-padding (e.g: 1, 2, 10, etc.).
+It must be omitted when it is equal to zero (0).

-    - v21.17
+  For instance, it is common to go through several iterations for a `template`, or several revisions of a document throughout the year:

-    - v22.4
+  - template-scorecard-v22.05.4.svg

-#### Examples
+  - city_ratings_v22.11.csv

-- template-scorecard-v22.4.svg
+  - chicago_illinois-scorecard-v24.05.pdf
-- city_ratings_v22.7.csv
+  - chicago_illinois-scorecard-v24.05.3.pdf

 ### Visual assets